It is not enough to file a complaint to initiate legal proceedings. This choice is up to the prosecutor.

 - Reparation of the victim: The perpetrator compensates the victim

-- Regularization of the perpetrator of an offense: Obtain the authorization of the competent administrative services from the discovery of the offense (building permit, hunting permit, etc.).
+- Regularization of the author of an offence: Obtain the authorization of the competent administrative services since the observation of the offense (building permit, hunting permit, etc.).

 - Alternative to prosecution (article 41-1 of the Code of Criminal Procedure): The respondent is involved in a case liable to prosecution, and which has benefited from an alternative measure to prosecution such as mediation, recall to the law or warning.